erdelp/42-blackhole-calculator/README.md

 **Use this as an indication but not as the absolute truth**

 The freeze day calculation is not guaranteed to be working accurately but will give you a gross idea of when your blackhole is.
+Again, **Use this as an indication but not as the absolute truth** .

 **ALWAYS ASSUME YOUR BLACKHOLE IS EARLIER**